A template for your EHR project implementation timeline

 9. The go-live

-Time: one day
+Timeframe: one day

 It’s a good idea to create a detailed timetable and roadmap specifically for go-live activities.
 This should include: